Amborela Art

 What kind of art do you do?

 “I get asked this all the time.
 But I don’t think there is one name for what I do.
-And wow!
-I only now realize I mix so many different techniques and mediums in my paintings.
-Some you may not of even heard of.
+I mix so many different techniques and mediums in my paintings.
+Some techniques you may not have heard of.
 Subtractive painting isn’t exactly on the tip of my tongue either.
 But art evolves from trying new skills and playing with new messy and wonderful mediums.
-And 14 years of trying has begun to add up.”
+And 15 years of asking “what if” has turned into something quite beautiful.”

 Was it worth the years of practice to sculpt these gorgeous 3d flowers?
 Heck yeah!
 I still stand back in awe when a sculptural painting starts to come together.
 I form each flower petal in thick acrylic paint that hardens into a strong and durable mini sculpture permanently attached to the canvas.